When you start working on a new idea, it’s always a ton of fun.

 One way I could have tested it was to find 10 people to pay me for a box, and see how they reacted when a new month rolled around.

-The reason I didn’t get round to launching the first box was because I couldn’t find the right products.
+The reason I didn’t get round to launching the first box was that I couldn’t find the right products.

 I figured that getting customers right would be the biggest challenge, so that’s where I focused a lot of my energy.